 I happen to be a reading specialist, so I can’t tell you how sad it is to have two boys who didn’t inherit my same passion for reading.
 They manage to make it through the school year reading books, but summertime can get a little dicey.
 Routines are changed, vacations are planned, and sometimes regularly scheduled reading time gets put on the back burner.
 The dog days of summer require me to step up my A game.
 Here are a few suggestions to help your kiddos jump on board the summer reading train – and actually like where they are going!

-Trick 1: Involve your child’s teacher and school.
+Trick 1: Involve your child’s teacher and other mentors.

 The other day, Eli asked me to go to the library and pick up a book for him.
 I almost fell out of my chair.
 He wanted to check out a book from a series that his superstar second-grade teacher has been reading to the class.
 Kids really don’t care what their parents like to read.
 We are boring.
 However, they care immensely about what their teachers like.
 Before summer starts, ask your child’s teacher for a list of what they would recommend for your kiddo to read.
 If you happen to be a dynamic planner, you can even attach a little note from the teacher endorsing the book.
 There are few things more exciting to a child than getting a note from a teacher in the middle of the summer.